Raymond-Qiancx/raymond-qiancx.github.io/_pages/about.md

 # Research Interests
-My long-term vision is to develop efficient, robust and generalizable machine learning system capable of perceiving, understanding and interacting with the world through multimodal information from both 2D and 3D perspectives.
+My long-term vision is to develop efficient, robust, and generalizable machine learning systems capable of perceiving, understanding, and interacting with the world through multimodal information.
+I am particularly interested in advancing LLMs combined with vision, audio, action, and other modalities toward Agentic and Embodied AI systems that can reason, plan, and act in complex environments — enabling intelligent agents to interact with humans and make decisions across both physical and web-based settings..
 Specifically, my previous research focuses on these topics:
 - ***Generalizable Medical Image Segmentation with Sparse and Noisy Labeled Data***
 - ***Modality Competition and Imbalances for Multimodal Machine Learning***
-- ***Cross-modal Decoupling and Alignment for Multimodal Representation Learning***
+- ***Cross-modal Decoupling and Alignment for Multimodal Foundation Models***
+- ***Aligning Large Vision-language Models with Human Preference***
 - ***Reasoning and Alignment for Large Vision-language Models***

 # 🔥 News
-- *2025.05*: &nbsp;🎉🎉 Our work CLIMD has been ***Early Accepted*** by ***MICCAI 2025*** (Top 9%).
+- *2025.05*: &nbsp;🎉🎉 Our work CLIMD has been ***Early Accepted*** by ***MICCAI 2025*** (Top 9%), ArXiv is coming soon.
 - *2025.05*: &nbsp;🎉🎉 Our paper is now under ***Accept pending minor revision*** by ***IEEE Transaction on Medical Imaging (IF: 8.9)***.
 - *2025.03*: &nbsp;🎉🎉 Excited to propose my first-author work [DecAlign](https://taco-group.github.io/DecAlign/), a novel cross-modal decoupling and alignment framwork for multimodal representation learning, which is now available on ArXiv!
 - *2025.02*: &nbsp;🎉🎉 Excited to propose [Re-Align](https://taco-group.github.io/Re-Align/), a novel alignment framework that leverages image retrieval to mitigate hallucinations in Vision Language Models, which is now available on ArXiv!